MrBeast Burger: Official opening

 Although police worked to control traffic, the line eventually became too long to handle and, at the request of the police department, the line was closed.
 Donaldson uploaded a video of this event to his YouTube channel on December 19, 2020, where he officially announced the chain's opening with pop-up and contracted 300 locations across the United States.
 Donaldson also announced that a portion of each order would be donated to charities helping to ensure food security worldwide.

 MrBeast Burger rapidly rose to popularity after it was announced.
 Shortly after the video was uploaded, it reached the #1 trending spot on YouTube, and the corresponding MrBeast Burger apps rose to the top spot on the Apple App Store and Google Play Store.
 The apps were downloaded at such a rate that servers became overwhelmed, causing temporary service outages for some users.
 The issue was fixed shortly thereafter.
 Due to its surge in popularity, almost all of the pop-up and contracted 300 locations reported running out of food on the first night.

-Three months after its opening, MrBeast Burger passed 1 million burgers sold.
+Four months after its opening, MrBeast Burger passed one million burgers sold.

 On April 26, 2021, MrBeast Burger announced a partnership with YouTuber Dream involving the introduction of a new limited-time Dream Burger featuring two smashed beef patties, American cheese, lettuce, mayo, bacon, two pickles, and smashed avocado.

+On October 7, 2021, Christopher Hedgecock filed a class action complaint against Virtual Dining Concepts.
+Hedgecock claimed to have been overcharged by $3.16 on a Beast Style Burger Combo, despite Oregon law prohibiting the charge of sales tax on fast food.

 On March 18, 2022, Donaldson uploaded a video on his MrBeast 2 channel, titled "I Made 100 People Try This!".
 It featured the release of the newest item on the MrBeast Burger menu, the Shrek Quesadilla.
 Universal Studios had allowed him to license the Shrek IP.
 The quesadilla consists of two beef patties, cheese, pickles, and onions.